J & L Randall

 In 1978 the company was bought by Letraset for 12.5 million pounds.

-The company no longer exists but some of the products, especially the steam engines have become collectors' items.
+The company no longer exists but some of the products, especially the steam engines have become collector's items.

 Products

 The company made a wide range of toys under both brand names.
 The catalogue contained hundreds of items at their peak.
 Nowadays, they are best known for the SEL range, especially the steam engines, dynamotor and student's microscopes.

 Steam engines

 The steam engine range consisted of four stationary engines, and a steam engine unit for model boats.
 The stationary engines were the Minor, Junior, Standard and Major.
 The major could also be bought complete with a set of miniature workshop tools.

 When the steam engine line was brought to an end in 1965, remaining stocks of the model boat engine were bought up by Mamod and used for their ME3 "marine engine".

 Dynamotor

 The SEL "Dynamotor" was a simple two-pole, permanent magnet, machine which could be run as a motor (using 4-6 volts from a dry battery) or used as a dynamo.
 There were also four low voltage motors described in the catalogue just as motors.
 Three of these were ac/dc so could not be used as dynamos but the fourth was a dc only permanent magnet type which could have been used as a dynamo.
 There was also a range of mains voltage ac/dc motors which could not, by any means, be considered toys.